kparc/kcc/README.md

  lines 2            /just to make sure we have something real "52 40 09"

- t:`k?'lines        /parse each line of input as k expression t 2
+ t:. lines          /. x is 'parse', parse each line of input t 2
 52 40 9